Master of Occupational Therapy (MOT)

 The Accreditation Council for Occupational Therapy Education (ACOTE) mandated that the entry-level degree requirement for the occupational therapist will move to the doctoral level by July 1, 2027.
 (1) As a result, both the Master of Occupational Therapy (MOT) and Doctor of Occupational Therapy (OTD) degrees enable you to start your career as an OT clinician.

 The MOT degree is a quicker pathway to licensure with 2 less trimesters than the OTD.
-However, the OTD is a higher level degree with a capstone experiential project that prepares graduates for advanced roles in research, practice leadership, and advocacy for special populations.
+However, the OTD is a higher level degree with a capstone experiential project that prepares graduates for practice leadership and advocacy for special populations.

 Check out our MOT vs OTD chart for a side-by-side comparison of the two programs.